 High job placement rate in computing fields

-Best game design and development program in the nation, according to Princeton Review
+One of the best game design and development programs in the nation, according to Princeton Review

 Job placement rate since 1998